dabapps/django-db-queue-exports/README.md

 }
 ```
 ### Querying the task status
-Simple `GET` the same endpoint with a url parameter = to the export `id` field returned from the POST request.
+`GET` the same endpoint with a url parameter = to the export `id` field returned from the POST request.
 Or `GET` the same endpoint with no parameters to return a list of all exports.